Position(s): 2021 Editor-in-Chief, 2020 Senior News Editor

 Alex, Barbara and Liat, from news reporters to SNeds to our leadership roles this year, when I think about who I’ve been at The Daily with since day one, it’s the three of you.
 Alex, you’ve been at the receiving end of so many of my texts, from Daily stress to commiserating over this decision we’ve made to become journalists to what’s going on in our personal lives.
 It heartens me going into the post-college world to know we’ll be kicking ass together.
 Barbara, even through (figuratively) “crying, screaming and throwing up,” we always get shit done and have a good time doing it.
 Through all the absurdity, I admire how you stay real and grounded.
 Liat, you are so sweet and so good at everything you do, unless it’s tagging a regent instead of the U.S. ambassador to Finland on Twitter.
 And no, we probably won’t stop talking about it.

-Calder, amid it all, thank you for always being my friend first.
-The protest stories we wrote together remain my favorites, in large part because I did them with you.
+Calder, amid it all, thank you for being my friend first.
+The protest stories we wrote together remain my favorites, in part because I did them with you.
 Jacob, since my very first college lecture, our friendship has always empowered me to be my best self.
 Thank you for being my best friend outside of The Daily … who also happens to be in The Daily.
 Madison, from walking home from class together to texting about Taylor Swift, I wish we became friends before this semester.
 We’ll edit (or not) at Skeeps sometime soon.
 Sammy, when Rachel called me about an emergency on North Campus my freshman year, little could I have known it would be you not knowing how to tweet.
 You are a Renaissance man if I’ve ever met one, and for you I’ll make just one taro-ble pun.

 Jasmin, your dedication and kindness will serve you well.
 As you lead this place, remember that sometimes it’s counterproductive to care too much and that sometimes it’s necessary to block out all the noise.
 You remind me of myself, and I’m excited to see how you and The Daily grow next year.
 If you need anything, I will do what I can to be there for you — Paige and Aya, same goes for both of you.